anodyne/docs/upgrade-guide.md

 ### Step 4: Remove the backup Nova directory

-With the update complete and your site back up and running, you can now delete the `nova_old` directory from your server.
+With the update complete and your site back up and running, you can now delete the `nova_backup` directory from your server.

 ## Updating from previous versions